 Mineralization remains open to the north and south along trend and at depth.

-“It’s shallow and they have identified some good targets, and so this is why we believe that with more exploration it could become a more sizeable deposit, so it was a good early stage opportunity for us,” Gosselin says.
+“It’s shallow and they have identified some good targets.
+This is why we believe that with more exploration it could become a more sizeable deposit, so it was a good early-stage opportunity for us,” Gosselin says.
 “It’s an oxidized system, having a good strip ratio per metre.
 It just needs to get bigger.”

-When Agnico started at La India, Gosselin adds, the deposit was close to around 1 million ounces, but it grew larger with drilling, and he suspects the same thing might happen with Caballo Blanco.
+When Agnico started at La India, Gosselin adds, the deposit was close to 1 million oz., but it grew larger with drilling, and he suspects the same thing might happen with Caballo Blanco.

-“We continued to drill and continued to add ounces and we even managed to process some of the sulphide or transitional mineralization below the oxides,” he says of La India.
-“Caballo Blanco is half the size of what La India was, but it’s open to grow, so for us, it appears to be an attractive opportunity.”
+“We continued to drill and add ounces, and we even managed to process some of the sulphide or transitional mineralization below the oxides,” he says of La India.
+“Caballo Blanco is half the size of what La India was, but it’s open to growth, so for us, it appears to be an attractive opportunity.”